Welcome to Music

 Autumn 2024

-Re-purpose office space next to the main music room as a practice room for instrumentalists.
+Re-purpose space near to the main music room as a practice room for instrumentalists.

 Increase the number of instrumentalists involved in the Nova Trust Orchestra.